Mais Oui! 15 Popular French Phrases for Fresh Learning

 A: Ça va…

-Something else that you should pay attention to is the other person’s tone.
-If you hear something like ça va… this probably means “not very well, but I don’t want to speak about it.”
-Don’t take it personally and don’t insist.
-French people are generally not very keen on talking about their problems to someone they barely know!
+Something else you should pay attention to is the other person’s tone.
+If you hear something like ça va… (with the last syllable trailing off), this probably means “not very well, but I don’t want to talk about it.”

 2. Mais oui !

-If someone raises their tone of voice with this expression, don’t worry!
+If someone raises their tone of voice with this expression, don’t worry.
 The French tend to be very expressive, and the tone makes a difference in many cases.

 3. Un truc

-French people seem to love this word.
-It is perfect for everything!
-It means “a thing,” but there is no real meaning as it changes depending on the context.
-And this is why you will learn to love it!
 You can use the ambiguity to your advantage, just like a wild card.
 Did you forget how to say a word?
 Just say un truc !
-See?
-Easy!

 4. C’est mimi !